 However, in some unique circumstances, a husband choosing their household is not only acceptable, but probably the more responsible thing to do.
-It's important to remember that each family has their own unique dynamic.
-If there is a crisis your husband's family, it is only understandable that a man goes to attend to it -- and if his wife is on relatively good terms with her husband's family, it can’t hurt for her to support him in that endeavor.
+It’s important to remember that each household has their own unique dynamic.
+If there is a crisis your husband’s household, it is only understandable that a man goes to attend to it — and if their wife is on relatively good terms with her husband’s household, it can’t hurt for her to support him in that endeavor.

-Sometimes you find yourself thinking, "I feel that my husband's family disrespects me."
+Sometimes you find yourself thinking, “I feel that my husband’s household scorns me.”
 You wonder why you have to deal with non-respectful in laws or a non-respectful household member and ultimately this leads you to wonder if you even have a non-respectful husband!
 You find yourself having to deal with non-respectful in laws or specific member at household dinners and household gatherings and are looking for signs your husband notices.
-And if he doesn’t, then you feel even more confirmed that you have a disrespectful husband.
+And if he doesn’t, then you feel even more confirmed that you have a non-respectful husband.